 I also trimmed the neck and sleeves with fur, since that seems to be common in contemporary art.
 To avoid dipping the sleeve hems in food, I made the sleeves wide enough to be able to fold the fur inside the sleeves when working- this turned out very practical!

-The coat is made in a warm, thick wool twill, with a rich, deep brown colour that would have been quite expensive to dye.
+The coat is made in warm, thick wool twill, with a rich, deep brown colour that would have been quite expensive to dye.
 Other good colours could have been walnut brown, red or black.

 Linen thread for sewing, since this seems to be common in most finds from the period.

 Rabbit fur for trims, because that was the only fur I found that was up to my ethical standards about how you should treat animals (eco, small family garden breeding, killed and tanned in the area without chemicals).
 White fur to match the paintings.
+If you don’t want to use fur a folded down hem would do just fine!

 The clasp is based on a find from the period and is made in bronze

 You can wear the coat loose, or close it with a belt.
-I often wear it with the belt, as it is more practical.
+I often wear it with a belt, as it is more practical.
 If you want tips on sewing a fur trim on a garment, check out my tutorial on the subject!

 Historical sources and why I did a coat

 The outer garment could be a dress as well, as there are lots of warm dresses lined with furs or fabric in sources.
-I chose the coat as I wanted a practical garment, and know from experience that a second layer of wool dress would not be versatile enough for what I needed.
-The sources I have used are from the second half of the 15th century, in todays Germany.
+I chose the coat as I wanted a practical garment, and know from experience that the second layer of wool dress would not be versatile enough for what I needed.
+The sources I have used are from the second half of the 15th century, in today’s Germany.
 The Golden Egg outfit is based mainly on the period 1470-1490, but the coat belongs to the end of this period rather than being the “choice of all women”.
 So now you can decide if you should go for the practical coat or the more common dress when making your outfit!